 Dip biscuit cutter into excess flour before cutting each biscuit.

 probably have 4-6 biscuits on the first cutting.

 Place the biscuits on a

 greased cookie sheet or bread pan.

 Gather the dough up and form into another ball and cut more biscuits until all dough is used up.

 Place biscuits in a preheated oven 475 F. and bake 18-22 minutes until lightly browned and cooked inside.

 Brush tops with melted butter, if desired and serve piping hot.

-TIP: My Mother-In-Law always patted down her biscuits and topped them with buttermilk before putting them in the oven.
+TIP: My Mother-In-Law always patted down her biscuits and topped them with buttermilk before putting them in the oven to soften the crust.